Differentially Private Linear Optimization for Multi-Party Resource Sharing: Methodology

-Although the data-hiding approach prevents sharing data, it does not give a formal guarantee of data privacy.
-The deterministic and iterative nature of the approach could leak information regarding the datasets $\CD_k$, $k \in \CK$.
-To this end, one can consider applying transformation, encryption or anonymization techniques for ensuring data privacy.
-However, these methods either do not guarantee privacy, or they are computationally not feasible for solving even small-scale problems \citep{sweeney1997weaving, narayanan2006break, toft09}.
-In order to give a formal data-privacy guarantee, we next adopt a mathematically rigorous notion, called \textit{differential privacy}.
+Although the data-hiding approach in Section \ref{sec: Data-hiding with Decomposition} prevents sharing sensitive data directly, it does not give a formal guarantee of data privacy.
+The deterministic and iterative nature of the approach could leak information regarding the datasets $\CD_{1}, \ldots, \CD_{K}$.
+To this end, one can consider applying transformation, encryption, or anonymization techniques to ensure data privacy.
+However, these methods either do not strictly guarantee privacy, or they are computationally not feasible for solving even small-scale problems \citep{sweeney1997weaving, narayanan2006break, toft09}.